trunghongoc/browser-tabs-event/README.md

 # Detect Browser's Tab Events

-You can subcribe windows tab event with the list bellow:
+You can subscribe window tabs event with following support functions:

+- `handleOnFirstTimeLoadApp`

-- All tab was closed (equal the first time load app in current browser)
+  - All tab was closed (or the first time load application in current browser)
+    - If you close all tabs, then access again, it's mean you are access at the first time

+- `handleOnFirstTimeLoadTab`

-- Firt time load tab
+  - First time load tab

+- `handleOnUnMountTab`
+  - Handle on a tab is closing

 TS way